 - Apply early.

 - Visit law school websites for specific information and requirements and research the schools that match your goals.

-- Prepare well for the LSAT; take many timed practice tests and choose a prepcourse that works for you.
+- Prepare for the LSAT; take several timed practice tests and choose a prepcourse that works for you.

 - There are numerous companies that offer LSAT preparation courses and LSAC offers a free prep course through the Khan Academy and free and purchased released test questions.

-- Pre-Law Advisor: It is also a good idea to get to know your undergrad pre-law advisor who you should be able to find on your school’s website.
+- Pre-Law Advisor: It is a good idea to get to know your undergrad pre-law advisor who you should be able to find on your school’s website.

 - Talk to lawyers and find out what they do.